iva-stolnik/vue-ha-lovelace-connector/README.md

 ### Home Aassistant setup:
 #### In HA /config/www/ create these 2 files:
    * lit-element-card.js.
+      * this is a wrapper element for vue custom component
+      * here c/p content of /connectorHA/lit-custom-card.js

    * vue-custom-card.js
       * here c/p output of HACustomCard.vue build from dist/main.js